PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.0.0.md

 Compared with previous video generation model, Open-Sora-Plan v1.0.0 has several improvements:

-1. **Efficient training and inference with CasualVideoVAE**.
+1. **Efficient training and inference with CausalVideoVAE**.
 We apply a spatial-temporal compression to the videos by 4×8×8.
 2. **Joint image-video training for better quality**.
-Our CasualVideoVAE considers the first frame as an image, allowing for the simultaneous encoding of both images and videos in a natural manner.
+Our CausalVideoVAE considers the first frame as an image, allowing for the simultaneous encoding of both images and videos in a natural manner.
 This allows the diffusion model to grasp more spatial-visual details to improve visual quality.

 ### Open-Source Release
 We open-source the Open-Sora-Plan to facilitate future development of Video Generation in the community.
 Code, data, model will be made publicly available.
 - Demo: Hugging Face demo [here](https://huggingface.co/spaces/LanguageBind/Open-Sora-Plan-v1.0.0).
 - Code: All training scripts and sample scripts.
-- Model: Both Diffusion Model and CasualVideoVAE [here](https://huggingface.co/LanguageBind/Open-Sora-Plan-v1.0.0).
+- Model: Both Diffusion Model and CausalVideoVAE [here](https://huggingface.co/LanguageBind/Open-Sora-Plan-v1.0.0).
 - Data: Both raw videos and captions [here](https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.0.0).

 ## Gallery

 Open-Sora-Plan v1.0.0 supports joint training of images and videos.
 Here, we present the capabilities of Video/Image Reconstruction and Generation:

-### CasualVideoVAE Reconstruction
+### CausalVideoVAE Reconstruction

 **Video Reconstruction** with 720×1280.
 Since github can't upload large video, we put it here: [1](https://streamable.com/gqojal), [2](https://streamable.com/6nu3j8).